Cosmetic Surgery Dormant Reactivation

 why dormant cosmetic patients are not lost cosmetic patients

-A practice owner I worked with in late February pulled her 24-month patient base and ran the numbers honestly.
-Of the 287 patients who'd had a procedure with her 12-24 months prior, only 31 had booked a follow-up consultation.
+Consider an illustrative model - built from published industry benchmarks, not a specific client: a practice owner pulls her 24-month patient base and runs the numbers honestly.
+Of the 287 patients who'd had a procedure with her 12-24 months prior, only 31 have booked a follow-up consultation.
 That's an 11% return rate.
-The industry pattern with active reactivation runs 35-45% - meaning her practice was leaving roughly 70-100 follow-up procedures on the table, every year, from patients who had every reason to come back.
+Published industry benchmarks put active-reactivation return rates around 35-45% - meaning the modeled practice is leaving roughly 70-100 follow-up procedures on the table, every year, from patients who had every reason to come back.

-At her average procedure value of $9,200, that's somewhere between $640,000 and $920,000 a year of follow-up procedure revenue walking out the door - not to a competitor, just to the silence of an unsupported reactivation gap.
+At the model's average procedure value of $9,200, that's somewhere between $640,000 and $920,000 a year of follow-up procedure revenue walking out the door in this hypothetical - not to a competitor, just to the silence of an unsupported reactivation gap.

 The interesting part: that gap doesn't close with a quarterly newsletter.
 A patient who paid $12,000 for a procedure doesn't make a return decision off a quarterly email.
 The gap closes with a structured, multi-touch reactivation cadence triggered by a predictive dormancy signal - and runs as infrastructure, not marketing.